-International Mathematical Knowledge Trust (IMKT), as drafted by the Global Digital Mathematical Library Working Group appointed by the Developing a 21st Century Global Library for Mathematics by the National Research Council of the National Academies of the USA.
+The International Mathematical Knowledge Trust (IMKT) Charter, as a new international non-profit organization, was drafted by the Global Digital Mathematical Library Working Group appointed by the Developing a 21st Century Global Library for Mathematics by the National Research Council of the National Academies of the USA.

 It is intended that IMKT be created as an independent non-profit organization, dedicated to increasing both the quantity and quality of mathematical knowledge accessible to the mathematical community, to enhancing the depth of semantic representation and integration of this knowledge, and to facilitating high quality open information services based on the knowledge represented.